 Renton, A.W., et al., eds.
 The English Reports.
 178 vols.
 Reprint ed. of London: Stevens & Sons, 1900-1930.
 Abingdon: Professional Books, 1980.

-CD-ROM edition also available, on a dedicated work station in the Wolff Library, and in Special Collections & Archives in the Williams Library.
+CD-ROM edition also available, on a dedicated work station in Special Collections & Archives in the Williams Library.
 An older version of the Reports is also available online through LLMC Digital, and HeinOnline.
 Check the Online Collection list.

 Boston College of Law Professor David J. Seipp has a terrific web site devoted to Legal History: The Year Books: An Index and Paraphrase of Printed Year Book Reports, 1268-1535.
 (Seipp's Abridgement).
 Supported by the Ames Foundation, this database ,indexes all year book reports printed in the chronological series for all years between 1268 and 1535, and many of the year book reports printed only in alphabetical abridgements.
-Of these reports, almost 6,000 from 1399 forward have been fully indexed and paraphrased in this database.Š (David Seipp) To access the web site, go to
+Of these reports, almost 6,000 from 1399 forward have been fully indexed and paraphrased in this database.
+(David Seipp)

 Check with the Special Collections Librarian for additional help with these titles and the Year Books web site.